coxco96/olympics-map/README.md

 - A/B test Map View vs. Table View on initial load
 - Add URL params for filters (e.g. olympicsmap.com?/year=2004&sport=artisticgymnastics&event=mensvault)
 - Add icons for each sport in Sports filter
+- Add a feature to Table View to filter by country and see results by year/sport/event pivot